Assessments

 A dedicated session to explain results, provide clear answers, and discuss practical recommendations and next steps.

-This thoughtful, staged approach ensures that families receive professional guidance early in the process, moving forward to a full assessment only when clinically indicated, and supporting well-informed decisions and meaningful outcomes.
+This structured approach ensures that families receive professional guidance early, and only proceed to full assessment when it is clinically appropriate, supporting informed decision-making and meaningful outcomes.

 What comes with your assessment